ava12/llx/README.md

 parser needs a deeper lookahead, a separate parsing branch is created for each possible variant, all branches are traced simultaneously (non-terminal hooks are not used), fetched tokens and applied rules for each branch are memoized.
 When deep lookahead is needed during this process, branches are further split.
-Branch is discarded when an error found or when the non-terminal caused initial branching is popped off the stack (thus the variant consuming the longest run of tokens will be preferred).
+Branch is discarded when an error found or when the non-terminal caused initial branching is dropped from the stack (thus the variant consuming the longest run of tokens will be preferred).
 This process is stopped when there is only one (or none) branch left, and then captured tokens and rules are «replayed».